 If you’re struggling to cover your monthly bills, asking about income-based repayment plans may be a first step toward better managing your student loan debt.

 And under all four income-based repayment plans currently available for federal student loans, any remaining loan balance may be forgiven if your loans aren’t fully repaid at the end of the repayment period (typically 20 to 25 years).
-Sound too good to be true?
-It is.

 What about nonfederal student loans?